-This document provides requirements for rules of behavior for information users of the Environmental Protection Agency's (EPA) Central Data Exchange (CDX) as required by Appendix III to OMB Circular No. A-130; and further discussed in National Institute of Standards and Technology (NIST) Special Publication (SP) 800-18 Rev 1, Guide for Developing Security Plans for Information Technology Systems.
+This document provides requirements for rules of behavior for information users of the Environmental Protection Agency's (EPA) Central Data Exchange (CDX) as required by Appendix III to Office of Management and Budget (OMB) Circular No. A-130; and further discussed in National Institute of Standards and Technology (NIST) Special Publication (SP) 800-18 Rev 1, Guide for Developing Security Plans for Information Technology Systems.